chinanu-tech/Todo-list-app/README.md

 - ❌ Delete tasks
 - ✏️ Mark tasks as complete
 - 💻 Fully responsive design for both desktop and mobile
-- 💾 Stores tasks locally using browser's `localStorage`
+- 💾 Stores tasks locally using browser's localStorage
+- - 🎊 Confetti animation triggers when **all tasks are completed**

 ## 🛠️ Built With